 Many Haikus focus on natural beauty.
 Take a walk in whatever nature you have available to you, even if it's a small city park.
 Focus on the ephemerality of beauty, and have a zen moment yourself.

 Read the classics

 Matsuo Bashō (1644-1694) is perhaps the greatest haiku poet of all time.
 Read his work to understand what's possible, and set your standards high.

 Write your own!

-Anybody can write a Haiku—although writing a good one is tricky.
-Look through good examples online for inspiration, and try reciting out loud for a sense of flow.
-When your done post with the hashtag #NationalHaikuPoetryDay and make sure to tag us @NatlToday
+Anybody can write a haiku — although writing a good one is tricky.
+Check out examples online for inspiration, and try reciting a few out loud for a sense of flow.
+Share your work by using the hashtag #NationalHaikuPoetryDay and make sure to tag us @NatlToday!

 Why We Love National Haiku Poetry Day